ReactTraining/react-workshop/remix/lessons/03-url-state/practice/GUIDE.md

 # URL State

-The goal of this exercise is to practice using the URL for state.
+The goal of this practice is to practice using the URL for state.
 The URL is not only a legitimate place to keep state between the front-end and back-end, it's actually the original place for keeping state before Single Page Apps.

 # Task 1